 U.S. foreign-policy agencies

-Agencies handling diplomacy would be expected to avoid statements or actions that could be read as recognizing Russian control over occupied Ukrainian territory.
+Diplomatic agencies would be expected to avoid statements or actions that could be read as accepting Russian control over occupied Ukrainian territory.

 Russia

-Russia is directly targeted by the resolution’s non-recognition policy because its claims to occupied Ukrainian territory would be rejected as a matter of U.S. policy.
+Russia’s claims to the Ukrainian territory it occupies would be rejected as a matter of U.S. policy under the resolution’s non-recognition stance.

 Members of Congress

-Lawmakers would be asked to take a public position on whether the United States should formally reject any recognition of Russian claims to occupied Ukrainian territory.
+Lawmakers would have to take a public position on whether the United States should formally reject any recognition of Russia’s claims to occupied Ukrainian territory.

 HJRES77 Legislative Journey